qlands/FormShare/install_steps.md

 **This WILL NOT work on Ubuntu 22.04**

 **Minimum memory requirements**
-- For production running in an Ubuntu Server 20.4: 8GB
+- For production running on Ubuntu Server 20.4: 8GB
-- For development running in an Ubuntu Desktop 20.4: 16GB
+- For development running on Ubuntu Desktop 20.4: 16GB

 ## Important notes that many forget!
 - **Follow the instructions line by line!
 Do not skip lines!**